 What type of direct box works best for bass guitar?
-The answer is easy: it depends.
-In fact, more than anything else, it depends on the type of bass that the DI is going to be used with.
+Well, it depends on the type of bass that the DI is going to be used with.

 When it comes to signal flow, there are two types of bass guitars: passive and active.
-The first electric basses, i.e., the original Fender Precision, were passive, and in fact still are today.
+The first electric basses, i.e., the original Fender Precision, were passive (and still are today).

 They employed magnetic pickups to generate the signal – as the string moves in and out of the magnetic field, a low-level alternating current is generated.

 The signal from the bass travels through the cable to the amplifier, which in turn increases the voltage level so that it is sufficiently powerful to drive another electromagnetic device: a loudspeaker.
 In essence, the signal is amplified by a series of buffers that work together to increase the voltage and/or current as needed.